Armstrong Air

 E5

-Outdoor unit does not start, control board indicates E5, indoor blower may run normally
+The outdoor unit does not start, and the control board indicates E5.
+The indoor blower may run normally.

 Outdoor Ambient Temperature Sensor Fault